 Barbara graduated magna cum laude from Yale with honors in English.
 She has a MA degree from Middlebury College’s Bread Loaf School of English and a JD degree from the University of Chicago Law School, where she was an associate editor of the law review.
 She has taught high school English and has practiced law.
 Barbara is one of the founders and a former board member of the Chappaqua Children’s Book Festival, now the largest children’s book festival in the country.

 Barbara at age 14

 Barbara’s first book, age 5.

 Barbara grew up in Brooklyn, New York.
 From earliest childhood, she dreamed of becoming a children’s author– although as a little girl, she assumed the job title would be “authoress.”
 You can see the cover of her first “book” above, written (and illustrated!) at age five.

-I locked myself in the bedroom and wrote a second draft, keeping those letters right by my computer.
-Soon after we’d sent out Draft #2, Margaret McElderry/Simon & Schuster offered to publish it.
-Whenever kids ask me if it’s tough getting published, I tell them yes…and that if I hadn’t embraced those (horrible, disappointing, ego-bruising!) rejections, I wouldn’t be in print.
+Once her three kids were old enough to be in school, Barbara wrote a couple of warm-up manuscripts, then JUST ANOTHER DAY IN MY INSANELY REAL LIFE.
+The first editors to read it passed, but wrote detailed rejection letters that Barbara decided to study.
+She locked herself in her bedroom and wrote a second draft based on the editors’ feedback.
+Soon after she sent out Draft #2, Margaret McElderry/Simon & Schuster offered to publish it.
+Whenever kids ask if it’s tough getting published, Barbara tells them yes…and that if she hadn’t embraced those (horrible, disappointing, ego-bruising!) rejections, she wouldn’t be in print now.